A new pathophysiology textbook specifically for Australian and New Zealand nursing students

 Clinical case studies are included in each chapter, with each patient case study highlighting the relevant medical symptoms of a given disease within a clinical setting.
 This is then analysed with respect to the relevancy of each symptom, their respective affect on body systems and the best course of pharmacological treatment.

-Elsevier’s Evolve website provides extensive support materials for students and lecturers including an interact
+Elsevier’s Evolve website provides extensive support materials for students and lecturers including an interactive ebook and learning resources and activities designed specifically for Understanding Pathophysiology.

 - Mosby Australia